-This article first appeared on Horticulture Week, you can view the original post here.
+This article first appeared on Horticulture Week after the APPG’s Green Brexit session, you can view the original post here.

 The Setting the Bar for a “Green Brexit” in Food and Farming report, launched on 10 June in Parliament, sets out how the UK can become a world leader in nature-friendly farming and go further than those across Europe – regardless of the outcome of Brexit.

 The report examines claims by ministers that the UK could have a greener agriculture policy outside of the EU’s Common Agricultural Policy (CAP), including those by Michael Gove in January this year that the UK could become an “environmental superpower” post-Brexit.